evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 The XPENG G3i offers modest performance with a maximum power of 145 kW (197 hp / 194 bhp) and a total torque of 300 Nm (221 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.6 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 66 kWh and a net usable capacity of 55,9 kWh, providing an 10,1 kWh buffer (15.3%) for battery protection.
+The high-capacity battery has a gross capacity of 66 kWh and a net usable capacity of 55,9 kWh, providing a 10,1 kWh buffer (15.3%) for battery protection.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 420 km (261 miles), with an energy consumption rate of 13.3 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 50 kW.
 Charging from 0% to 100% takes approximately 89 minutes, while a more typical charging scenario from 10% to 80% takes 51 minutes with an average charging speed at 46 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 8% to 79%.
-This results in an effective charging speed, including time lost, of 42 kW, with each charging session taking about 57 minutes and 43 seconds..
+This results in an effective charging speed, including time lost, of 42 kW, with each charging session taking about 57 minutes and 43 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 12 hours and 59 minutes.
 This journey would require five charging stops from 9% to 79%, with a total charging time of 280 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 28 minutes using a home charging setup.

-### Charge port
+### Charge Port

 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.